eerfunn/eerfunn/README.md

 - 💖 Anime stuffs, oftentimes going to anime convention (When I have money, and that's why I'm looking for a job rn xD)
 - 🌱 I'm currently learning Digital Art (Still learning anatomy and perspective .\_.)
 - 🔭 I played a lot of games (Honkai Star Rail, Wuthering Waves, Arena Breakout, and other mobile games [my laptop sucks])
-- Looking for a job (However if I can I want to work on anime-related company, because it's better to work on something that you like, right?)
+- Looking for a job (Especially anime-related)

 ### Reach me out on Social Media: